Privacy of Research Subjects

 - To use these datasets solely for research or statistical purposes and not for re-identification of specific research subjects.

 - To make no use of the identity of any research subject discovered inadvertently and to report any such discovery to the Center for Behavioral Health Statistics and Quality (CBHSQ) and to the Substance Abuse and Mental Health Data Archive (SAMHDA) to the SAMHDA Help Desk.

 You agree to reference the recommended bibliographic citation in any of your publications that use Substance Abuse and Mental Health Services Administration (SAMHSA) data.
 Authors of publications that use SAMHSA data are required to send citations of their published works to SAMHSA for inclusion in a database of related publications.
-Send these citations to the SAMHDA Help Desk.
+Send citations using the Submit Citations form.

 You acknowledge that SAMHSA and RTI International will bear no responsibility for your use of the data or for your interpretations or inferences based upon such uses.